'There's No Good Dust': What Happens After Quartz Countertops Leave The Factory

 In 2016, after four years at the shop, he developed a cough that wouldn't go away, no matter what medicine he took.
 About a year later, a friend who was a chiropractor advised him to get his lungs tested.

 At first, his doctor told him it wasn't necessary.
 "Then when he did the tests, the doctor almost cried.
-He said, 'I'm sorry, you're right, your lungs are very damaged,'" says Juan, who has a wife and three children.
+He said, 'I'm sorry, you're right, your lungs are very damaged,' " says Juan, who has a wife and three children.

 He says he can't carry groceries and gets exhausted just walking from his house to his car.
 He's being evaluated for a lung transplant.